-As well as I remember that moment, and bits of the conversation that followed while I was making the fresh cranberry sauce, I also vividly remember watching my husband have my fresh cranberry sauce for the very first time.
+As well as I remember that moment, and bits of the conversation that followed while I was making the fresh cranberry sauce, I also vividly remember watching my husband have my fresh version of this holiday favorite for the very first time.
 It was, in his words, “life changing”.
 Honestly, he’s right.
 I grew up with the canned cranberry sauce as well and I never touched the stuff.
 I began making fresh sauce years later out of protest, and I never heard a complaint about it.

 My recipe has just a few simple ingredients: fresh cranberries (do not use frozen or dried), orange juice, orange zest, sugar, water and vanilla extract.
 It takes about 20 minutes to make with some additional chilling time and you can make it days in advance.
-I make my cranberry sauce a bit on the tart side, using about half as much sugar as most recipes, because that’s what I prefer.
-You can easily adjust the sweetness level by increasing the amount to sugar to your liking.
-So be sure to experiment a bit when making it.
+I make my recipe a bit on the tart side, using about half as much sugar as most recipes, because that’s what I prefer.
+But you can easily adjust the sweetness level by increasing the amount to sugar to your liking so be sure to experiment a bit when making it.

 - 1 12-ounce bag of fresh organic cranberries